oakleyforums/oakleyforums.github.io/_posts/2023-03-06-Oakley-Big-Taco-Sunglasses.md

 4. Stylish Design: The Big Taco sunglasses feature a bold, rectangular frame that is both stylish and functional.
 This design is particularly suited to those with larger faces, as it provides ample coverage and protection from the sun's rays.

 Overall, Oakley Big Taco sunglasses are the perfect choice for anyone who wants a high-performance, stylish, and comfortable pair of sunglasses.
-With their polarized lenses, three-point fit, and durable materials, they are sure to become your go-to eyewear for all your outdoor adventures.
+With their three-point fit, and durable materials, they are sure to become your go-to eyewear for all your outdoor adventures.

 ## More Photos
 {% picture bigtaco/bigtaco-1.jpg --alt {{ page.title}}  %}